christiansteier/mooclms/docs/source/courses.rst

     * Completion tracking beings on enrolment
     * Course Tagging

-See :ref:`Course Settings` to learn more about these settings.
+See :ref:`course_settings` to learn more about these settings.